Aevarkan/MCBE-extended-commands-suite/README.md

 > [!IMPORTANT]
 > Not all entities support this.
 You can edit the entity `.json` yourself, but I won't edit vanilla files in this pack as it will break compatibility.
 >
-> I have made a [supplementary pack](https://github.com/Aevarkan/MCBE-scale-components) that adds scale components to all entities, **be warned it will very likely not be compatible with other addons**.
+> I have made a [supplementary pack](https://github.com/Aevarkan/MCBE-ECS-supplementary-pack) that adds scale components to all entities, **be warned it will very likely not be compatible with other addons**.

 **Syntax**: `/scriptevent ecs:scale <scaleMultiplier: float>`

 **Example**: `/scriptevent ecs:scale 1.5`

+## `shoot`

+This command let's you shoot projectiles.

+> [!IMPORTANT]
+> Not all projectiles support this.
+>
+> You can use the same [supplementary pack](https://github.com/Aevarkan/MCBE-ECS-supplementary-pack) to allow projectiles such as the Ender Dragon's fireball to work with this command, **again, be aware it will very likely not be compatible with other addons**.

+**Syntax**: `/scriptevent ecs:shoot <projectileId: string> <strength: float>`

+**Example**: `/scriptevent ecs:shoot minecraft:arrow 10`

+This shoots an arrow in the direction you're facing at a high speed!

+This works on entities, but it may be difficult to get them to face the correct way.

+## `lock`

+Locks an entity from player interaction.
+Mostly useful for armour stands.

+**Syntax**: `/scriptevent ecs:lock`

+Make sure you're facing the entity!

+You can also give it the tag `ecs:locked_entity` (This is what the command does anyway)

+## `unlock`

+Unlocks an entity from player interaction.

+**Syntax**: `/scriptevent ecs:unlock`

+Make sure you're facing the entity!

+Again, you can just remove the tag `ecs:locked_entity`.

 ## `push` / `motion`